csRon/autodoe/README.md

 # automizedDoE

+**DISCLAIMER: This project is under development and might not be fully functional.**

 *automizedDoE* helps you generate, process and analyze experimental plans based on Design of Experiments.

 It generates experimental plans, maps the plan to your given factor values, creates a well ordered folder structure, processes given input scripts and analyzes the experiments output.